-1.0 Introduction In this Unit, we shall deal with computer data memory or storage devices.
+In this Unit, we shall deal with computer data memory or storage devices.
 These are significant media components of the computer system used for recording or retaining all forms of digital data.
-Every computer system requires several different levels of memory for storing system data, users' data, programs, and instruction sets either temporarily or permanently.
+Every computer system requires several different levels of memory for storing system data, users' data, programs, and instruction sets, either temporarily or permanently.
 The two keywords here are memory and storage, which slightly refer to different things.
-While the memory devices store data for a short-term for immediate access, the storage devices store data long-term for permanent access.
+While the memory devices store data in the short-term for immediate access, the storage devices store data long-term for permanent access.
 Long-term storage is also known as persistent storage duration.
 The data, in this case, refers to documents, applications, programs, codes, and operating systems.

 Computer memory can be classified into either primary and secondary or fixed and removable devices.

-2.0 Intended Learning Outcomes By the end of this Unit, you will be able to: - > Understand the computer memory organization and architecture - ➤ Know some types of memory storage devices
+- > Understand the computer memory organization and architecture - Know some types of memory storage devices

-3.0 Main Content 3.1 Primary Main Memory The rimary memory chips which are directly accessible by the CPU, is the main primary memory of the computer.
-The access speed of the main memory is faster than any other kinds storage devices.
-Examples of primary memory devices are Random Access Memory (RAM) and Read Only Memory (ROM).
-Both of them are made up of solid-state materials.
-Figure 21 shows different types of memory and storage devices available in computer systems.
+3.1 Primary Main Memory

+The main memory chips, which are directly accessible by the CPU are the main primary memory of the computer.
+The access speed of the primary memory is faster than any other kind of storage device.
+Examples of primary memory are Random Access Memory (RAM) and Read-Only Memory (ROM).
+The RAM and ROM are manufactured with solid-state materials.

+Figure 21 shows different memory and storage devices available in computer systems.
 Let us discuss some of these storage devices in detail.

-Figure 21 Computer memory and storage devices Random Access Memory Random Access Memory (RAM), is a main memory or primary storage that has capability of holding the loaded data, instructions, operating system and all running application, processes and other programs only during execution, that is, when the computer system is running and powered by electricity.
-RAM behaves like a scratchpad memory or whiteboard, temporary, it is a working storage area of bytes under the supervision of the CPU.
+Figure 10 Computer memory and storage devices

+Random Access Memory

+Random Access Memory (RAM) is the main memory or primary storage that has the capability of holding the loaded data, instructions, operating system, and all running applications, processes, and other programs only during execution, that is, when the computer system is running and powered by electricity.
+RAM behaves like a scratchpad memory or whiteboard.
+It is a working temporary storage area of bytes under the supervision of the CPU.
 RAM stores entire data temporarily.
 For instance, if you type your CV on MS Word without saving it with a file name, it remains inside the RAM while your computer keeps working.
-If the power is turned off in the process, your data and program will be erased automatically.
+If the power is turned off, your data and program will be erased automatically.
 Then you will lose your documents or data.
-This means RAM is not persistent, its contents are dependent on power supply.
-Therefore, always save up your document while working and making updates.
-A good feature of RAM is about faster speed of access because its contents are being actively manipulated by the CPU.
-It is able to access and retrieve the value of any particular byte in a few nanoseconds (1 nanosecond is 1 billionth of a second).
+This means RAM is not persistent.
+Its contents are dependent on the power supply.
+Therefore, always save up your documents while working and making updates.

+A good feature of RAM is about the faster speed of access because the CPU is actively manipulating its contents.
+It can access and retrieve the value of any particular byte in a few nanoseconds (1 nanosecond is 1 billionth of a second).
 RAM is more than 1000x faster than the fastest secondary storage.

-Usually, RAM is designed and manufacture with a few chips packaged together onto an integrated circuit, a popular example of this is the dual inline memory module (DIMM) that can be inserted into the motherboard socket as shown in Figure 22.
-The two common types of RAM are static RAM (SRAM) and dynamic RAM (DRAM). a) SRAM This is a kind of RAM that uses flip-flops transistor or Mosfet (MOS) as switching devices.
+Usually, RAM is designed and manufactured with a few chips packaged together onto an integrated circuit.
+A famous example of this is the dual inline memory module (DIMM) that can be inserted into the motherboard socket, as shown in Figure 22.

+The two common types of RAM are static RAM (SRAM) and dynamic RAM (DRAM).

+a) SRAM

+This kind of RAM uses flip-flops transistor or Mosfet (MOS) as switching devices.
 Its access speed is fast but more expensive.
-Example of SRAM is cache memory. b) DRAM Dynamic RAM uses capacitors as switching devices to store.
-The capacitors charges when data is 1 and do not charge when the data is 0.
-Unlike SRAM, DRAM requires refreshing circuits for the data refreshment so as to avoid current leakage.
-Usually, it is slower but cheaper thank SRAM.
-Most computer main memory is made up of DRAM due to higher access time.
+An example of SRAM is cache memory.